Skip to content

 Control whether and how reports are saved after playbook execution.
 You can prevent data storage on Satori servers or specify a format to receive a downloadable copy.

-- Receive a report copy in PDF: set report to pdf to receive a PDF copy of the report.
+- Receive a report copy in PDF: set report to pdf to send a PDF copy of the report.
+For example:

 yaml